You need to supply several kinds of images to be used in the Chrome Web Store:

 Here's an example of an irregularly shaped icon.
 In this case, the icon follows neither the square nor circular guidelines, but it fits near them both.

-For flexibility and consistency, app icons should be front-facing.
+For flexibility and consistency, extension icons should be front-facing.
 Subtle tweaks of perspective that give a sense of tangibility are OK, but avoid dramatic angles.

 |Good icons (front-facing)||Bad icons (too-drastic perspective)|

 You must provide one small, 440x280-pixel promotional image.
-You can also provide other images that the store can use to promote your app.
+You can also provide other images that the store can use to promote your extension.

 Note: If your images refer to Google brands, follow the Branding Guidelines.

 Although only a small promotional image is required, you can also supply larger promotional images if you'd like your extension to be featured more prominently in the Chrome Web Store.
 You can provide one of each of the following:

 Extensions that don't have a small promotional image will be shown after extensions that do have that image.
 If your extension was published before the small promotional image was required, you should add that image so your extension can be displayed more prominently.